titusng0110/hklegsearch/README.md

 ## 🌟 Features

-- Semantic search across Hong Kong legislation
+- Semantic search across Hong Kong legislation with BGE-M3
 - Preservation of legal document hierarchy and metadata
-- Fast and efficient search using embeddings with faiss
+- Fast and efficient search using embeddings with Faiss
 - Web-based interface for easy access

 ## 🚀 Quick Start